 2019.03.14 Christchurch Shooting

 🇳🇿Christchurch, New Zealand: a left wing eco-nationalist (who hates Capitalism, Conservatism, and is Chinese Communist sympathizer) shot-up a couple mosques because immigrants were over-populating the planet and causing Global Warming.
 Because the shooter said he didn't like Donald Trump's politics or leadership, the media said he was a right wing Trump supporter.
 He had illegally modified guns, used guns instead of more effective bombs because he said that would turn the left into his tools in dividing nations like the U.S. over gun-control, and he was stopped/slowed at the second mosque because a good guy was able to get a gun and scare him off.
 (It was one the shooter had dropped).
 So the media does his bidding, calls for division and gun control, and ignores the role that a good-guy with a gun had in reducing the carnage.
+NZ threatens to punish anyone that makes the info about his true motives available.

 Facebook has seen fit to censor or block these truths as too be too inconvenient to the far left's narrative to allow it.
 So they often block it, without explanation.
 They point to their community standards, but there's of course nothing in this post that seems to violate those standards, other than truths the left doesn't like very much.
 You can read the details at Facebook: Hate speech